MohammadFaizIqbalFaiz/spartan-st/tutorials/README.md

 This directory contains reviewer-oriented and tutorial-style notebooks demonstrating Spartan across multiple spatial transcriptomics technologies and analysis tasks:

-1. `ImagingDatasetSpartan.ipynb`: Detailed notebook that reproduces results for the MERFISH dataset and gives a detailed demonstration of the alpha-selection strategy.
+1. `ImagingDatasetSpartanUpdate.ipynb`: Detailed notebook that reproduces results for the MERFISH dataset and gives a detailed demonstration of the alpha-selection strategy.
 2. `SequencingDatasetSpartan.ipynb`: Detailed notebook that reproduces results for the Stereo-seq dataset and gives a detailed demonstration of the alpha-selection strategy.
 3. `VisiumHD Analysis Using Spartan.ipynb`: Detailed notebook that reproduces Spartan's Visium HD analysis results in Figure 5 and Figure 6 of the paper.
 4. `SpartanSVGDiscovery.ipynb`: Detailed notebook on Spartan's SVG discovery results.
 It reproduces all SVG figures presented in Figure 4 of the paper.